jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And now we should.
 Because this one virus is highlighting just how shaky our foundations really are.

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was President Trump impeached?
 What was the reason?
-Even if you agreed with the trial in November, was that trial really what our government and political energy should have been completely obsessed with only a few months ago?
+Even if you agreed with the trial in November, was that court case really what our government and political energy should have been completely obsessed with only a few months ago?

 Both partisan "sides" are the faces of the exact same coin.
 When President Obama tried to overhaul the healthcare system, was any pundit or strategist talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?